appsody/website/content/docs/stacks/package.md

 ## Next steps

-After you create, or update a stack, the next consideration is to test the stack to check that it meets your needs.
+After you create, or update a stack, you should test the stack.
 For more information, see [Testing Stacks](test).